sandrohanea/whisper.net/readme.md

 ## Blazor and WASM

-Blazor is supported with both InteractivityServer and InteractivityWebAssemly.
+Blazor is supported with both InteractivityServer and InteractivityWebAssemly with `Whisper.net.Runtime` package.
 You can check the Blazor example [here](https://github.com/sandrohanea/whisper.net/tree/main/examples/BlazorApp).

 ## Versioning